tsackton/taelgar/Gazetteer/Western Green Sea/Skaerhem/Pyhlla.md

 > pop.
 800
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% Tim: potentially anything to add? seems complete to me... %%

 Pyhlla a port town, on a volcanic rocky island, less than a day's sail from [[Vetta]], the island of the sacred waters.